 City of Tyler continues soft hiring freeze

-Tyler — Information from the Texas Comptroller indicates that City of Tyler sales tax revenues deposited for the month of May have decreased .76 percent as compared to May 2011, resulting in a 1.84 percent cumulative year-to-date increase.
+tyler, tx — Information from the Texas Comptroller indicates that City of Tyler sales tax revenues deposited for the month of July have grown 9.34 percent as compared to July 2011, resulting in a 2.31 percent cumulative year-to-date increase.